 Kurakake BBQ site, aka Kurakake Clear Stream Village aka, Kurakake Seiryu no Sato, Toki River, Higashimatsuyama

 Season: April 1st to November 30th 2021.
-Booking opens on March 1st 2021.
-You need to email to the address at the bottom of this page.
+However, they subsequently closed due to directives from the prefecture.
+They will be closed until at least August 22nd.
+Booking opened on March 1st 2021, but closed later in the year.
+When they open booking again, you need to email to the address at the bottom of this page.
 I can’t share it here for legal reasons.
 You can ring 0493-81-6868 between 9:00 and 5:00 pm with queries. **The system and conditions changed frequently last year due to the Coronavirus, please do check the official website for any further changes**

 Hours: 9 am to 5 pm for the car park, toilets and bins, seven days a week.
 You can’t pitch a tent or tarp out of the hours either, but the river itself is not private and thus is open 24 hours.
 Also, although the car park’s official hours are from 9 am, in my experience it is always open at least ten minutes before that.